JackDerksen/tmux/README.md

 # tmux_config
-My Catpuccin-themed Tmux config, inspired by Dreams Of Code and DevOps Toolbox.
+My Catppuccin-themed Tmux config, inspired by Dreams Of Code and DevOps Toolbox.

 Requires tpm for packages, and a nerd font if you want icons.